Yasmani Grandal Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.9 K/9, which ranks 12th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in MLB.

-- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.17).
+- The Angels have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs given up (60 total, 1.1 per game).
+- Angels pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The Angels are sending Anderson (2-0) to the mound for his 10th start of the season.
-He is 2-0 with a 4.81 ERA and 30 strikeouts through 48 2/3 innings pitched.
+- The Angels are sending Barria (1-2) to the mound to make his second start of the season.

-- In his most recent time out on Thursday, the lefty threw six innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

-- The 33-year-old has a 4.81 ERA and 5.5 strikeouts per nine innings across nine games this season, while giving up a batting average of .279 to his opponents.
+- The righty last appeared in relief on Sunday, when he tossed one inning against the Miami Marlins, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.